Session 0 - Module B: Advanced Pattern Theory¶

 When tools fail, the system automatically tries fallback alternatives.
 Both failures and successful fallbacks are tracked to improve the robustness of future tool selection.

-Part 2: Pattern Combinations (8 minutes)¶
+Part 2: Pattern Combinations - The Symphony of Intelligence¶

 ReAct + Reflection Combination¶